Your guide to optimal nutrition for a healthy baby

 These basic supplements are ones that are often beneficial during pregnancy:

-Probiotics: Best obtained from high quality supplements, fermented foods, and beverages like water kefir and kombucha.
-Since a baby is born with a sterile gut and then has his or her gut bacteria begin to develop based on the beneficial (or not) gut flora of the mother this is an important factor!
+Probiotics: Best obtained from high quality supplements, fermented foods, and beverages like water kefir and kombucha (just be careful of the sugar in these).
+Since a baby is born with a sterile gut and then has his or her gut bacteria begin to develop based on the beneficial (or not) gut flora of the mother this is an important factor.
 Adequate probiotics can also help reduce the risk of Group B strep, and have even helped get rid of Group B strep before delivery when probiotic supplements or organic plain yogurt are used vaginally.

 Omega-3s, DHA, RHA– Adequate good fats are absolutely essential for baby’s development and it is difficult to get enough from diet.
 Supplementing high quality sources of these fats can help reduce risk of complications and give baby the necessary nutrients for good development.
 I get mine from Fermented Cod Liver Oil.

 Iron– Anemia can cause serious complications during delivery, and is easy to prevent.
-If blood tests show that iron levels are low, iron supplements may be necessary, but things like cooking with cast iron pans, eating red meat/grass fed liver and eating a variety of fats and vegetables can help optimize iron levels.
+If blood tests show that iron levels are low, iron supplements may be necessary, but things like cooking with cast iron pans, eating red meat/grass fed liver and eating a variety of fats and vegetables can help optimize iron levels. (keep your iron levels above 70).
 I personally much prefer to get this from food rather than supplements.
+If you need to supplement, a great one is Floravit liquid iron supplement.

 Healthy mama=Healthy Baby